spatialos/online-services/docs/content/services-packages/analytics-pipeline/local.md

 ## Overview

 In this section you will execute the Analytics Pipeline code locally.
-When deploying the endpoint of the Analytics Pipeline on GKE, you are deploying a pod (or multiple copies of a pod) that contains two containers:
+When deploying the endpoint of the Analytics Pipeline on GKE, you are deploying a Pod (or multiple copies of a Pod) that contains two containers:

 - One container with your custom server code.
 - A public ESP container provided by Google, which runs everything related to [Cloud Endpoints](https://cloud.google.com/endpoints/).

-To mimic deploying a pod that consists of two containers locally, you will use [docker-compose](https://docs.docker.com/compose/), which is already included with Docker.
+To mimic deploying a Pod that consists of two containers locally, you will use [`docker-compose`](https://docs.docker.com/compose/), which is already included with Docker.

 ## Deploy locally